wmo/ds03gcd/README.md

 - `dfs` : the selective dataframe, is the same as `dfc` but with the feature columns whitled down to only *std* and *mean*
 - `dfnrw` : the narrow dataframe, which is a molten form of `dfs`, and which formed the basis to create the final `df` from.

-For playing around with a limited number of rows of data, change the variable `max_observations` for example to '125' in the script.
-This gives a faster load time, and it also is faster to do certain transforms.
+For performance reasons you may want to play around with only a subset of the data.
+This can be easily done: change the variable `max_observations` for example to '125' in the script.
+This gives a faster load time, and it also is faster to do certain transformations.

 # Preconditions